 The day my life changed

 Napoleon Hill said: ”The starting point of all achievement is desire”.
 My desire turned out to be yoga and my injury the perfect gift for growth.

-The more I practiced the more I realized I needed the art of yoga to be given more space in my life.
-I started practicing at another studio as well and one day the owner of the studio asked me: “Why do you think you were the one being hit by that pole and not any of the officers next to you?”
+The more I practiced the more I realized the art of yoga was beyond amazing.
+One day a yoga teacher asked me: “Why do you think you were the one being hit by that pole and not any of the officers next to you?”
 She also told me I needed to breathe.
 I took my first yoga teacher training with her.

 During that first training I pulled away my morphine patch I was wearing around the clock.
 Something deep inside of me knew I no longer needed it.
 During that training I also went back to the police force and worked part-time, but no longer on the streets.
 Progressively I felt that my heart was no longer within the police.
 I longed for more yoga and sharing yoga with others.

-My main work is leading teacher trainings in both styles of yoga.
-I constantly immerse myself in anatomy and philosophy, amazed of the potential of the human body and mind.
-I have a deep love and respect for yin yoga, which literally got me to where I am today.
+My main work is leading teacher trainings, educating yoga teachers in the art of Yin Yoga.
+I constantly immerse myself in anatomy and philosophy, continually amazed of the potential of the human body and mind.
+I have such a deep love and respect for yin yoga, which literally got me to where I am today.